According to 42 CFR 483.102(b)(3), an individual has an intellectual disability if he or she has:

 The CFR cited the AAMR's 1983 Manual because it represented the most current understanding of intellectual disability at the time the regulations were published, and because the authors of the original PASRR legislation (in the Omnibus Budget Reconciliation Act of 1987) wished to identify a set of people that would not change over time (so that the application of PASRR would itself not change arbitrarily).
 Nonetheless, it is very much "of its time."

 Notions of intellectual disability have evolved considerably since 1983.
-Indeed, the Association itself has published several revisions to the manual, and has changed its name to The American Association of Intellectual and Developmental Disabilities (AAIDD), reflecting a move away from the (frequently derisive) term "mental retardation."
+Indeed, the Association itself has published several revisions to the manual, and has changed its name to The American Association of Intellectual and Developmental Disabilities (AAIDD), reflecting a move away from the (now derogatory) term "mental retardation."

 Identifying related conditions may involve some discretion on the part of a clinician or evaluator.
 However, although related conditions are treated by PASRR as a subset of intellectual disability, note the definition of related condition does not require that an individual have an intellectual disability so long as other related conditions criteria are met.